DEV-ICE-SOFTWARE-TECHNOLOGIES/DIOS/README.md

 NAME is which Identity we use on Git

-7. Run the BUILD A.I. from the DIOS Folder...
+6. Run the BUILD A.I. from the DIOS Folder...
 ```
 cd ~/dios
 bash ./DIOS.sh -i
 ```
-8. Restart Your PC once to apply the ccache mounting

-9. Run a DIOS build with:
+7. Run a DIOS build with:
 ```
 bash ./DIOS.sh -fp -p
 ```
 # DEBUG

 adb logcat -v long > DIOS.txt
+You can also do "set -euv" on top of the Scripts

 # TO-DO

-- Including of Google Binary Device File Downloads
+- Including of Google Binary Device File Downloads (WIP)
+- Generate Fork File Lists for the build Process (WIP)
 - Cleanup Scripts